 The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products a similar but somewhat streamlined process, to the regulation of prescription medicine.
 The regulatory standard used for the Genstrip 50 was the 510k pre-market and post-market processes.
-The same process will be used for the GenChoice! test strip beginning with the pre-market approval sought in July 2017.
+The same process will be used for the GenChoice! test strip beginning with the pre-market approval sought in January 2018 and our GenPrecis! approval beginning in March 2018.
 Previous to this change in business model, from 2005 and until 2013, the company contracted with independent pharmacies for use of their prescription drug distribution licenses.
 At that time the company made market and sold brand name over the counter pharmaceutical items with a concentration in legacy diabetic test strips.
 The brand name products we distributed, for the most part, did not require a doctor's prescription for anything other than insurance benefit compliance.
 Our previous business model worked well in the previous regulated environment, although the financial benefits were stressed by major changes made to the Federal Medicare plan that have led to substantially lower rates of reimbursement and ultimately an unprofitable business model.

 Our subsidiaries, Pharma Tech Solutions, Inc., PDA Services, Inc. and PharmaTech Sensor Development Corp. operate in several healthcare products channels.
-In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our in development GenSure! and GenChoice! products.
-Our newest subsidiary Pharmatech Sensor Development Corp. manages our investment in specialty manufacturing machinery and testing laboratories, as well as an inventory credit line to finance inventory purchases of our GenStrip 50 and GenUltimate! products.
+In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our recently launched GenSure! product, and the near ready GenChoice! and GenPrecis! products.
+Our newest subsidiary Pharmatech Sensor Development Corp. manages our investment in specialty manufacturing machinery and testing laboratories, as well as an inventory credit line to finance inventory purchases of our products.
 This credit line will be expanded for the management of our GenChoice! product later in 2017 and into 2018.
 The company has discontinued its GenStrip 50 product and ended the selling of the last of the inventory in November 2016.

 In March 2017 the company was approached by its Korean partner, The Bio Co., Ltd to design and fund a new product which the company will call GenPrecis!.
-This product, when completed, will represent a major improvement in diabetic glucose monitoring.
-The GenPrecis! system will be the first of its kind +/- 10% system.
-Current ISO (2013) and FDA (2014) guidelines call for glucose monitoring systems to meet a +/- 15% standard, whereby the meter and strip must be within +/- 15% in repeated samplings 95% of the time.
-GenUltimate! and GenChoice! are +/- 15% test strips, but in each case 97+% of the time in repeated samplings.
-GenPrecis! is designed to meet the written standards of the ISO and FDA at +/- 10%, 95% of the time - effectively setting a new standard.
+This product, when completed in January 2018, will represent a vast improvement in diabetic glucose monitoring.
+The GenPrecis! system will be the first of its kind +/- 9% system.
+Current ISO (2015) and FDA (2014) guidelines call for glucose monitoring systems to meet a +/- 15% standard, whereby the meter and strip must be within +/- 15% in repeated samplings 95% of the time.
+GenUltimate!, Gensure and GenChoice! are +/- 15% test strips, but in each case 97+% of the time in repeated samplings.
+GenPrecis! is designed to meet the written standards of the ISO and FDA at +/- 9%, 97% of the time - effectively setting a new standard.
 The company has been funding the development of this system product, and a test strip only derivative version.
-The system product will be ready for testing in September 2017 and will be registered for International sale in November 2017.
-However, the natural market for this product will be the U.S, and Canada where precision standards are higher for new products.
+The system product will be ready for testing in January 2018 and will be registered for International sale as soon as the clinical trials are published.
+The natural market for this product will be the U.S, and Canada where precision standards are higher for new products.